MNL-Bandit in non-stationary environments: Introduction

 The MNL-bandit problem arises commonly in an online retail setting where $N$ arms correspond to $N$ substitutable products with known prices.
 The customers arrive sequentially and choose according to the same MNL model with unknown attraction parameters.
 For each customer, the seller offers a subset of at most $K$ products and collects the payoff corresponding to the random choice of the customer from the offered set (or possibly no payoff if no purchase happened) according to the MNL model.
 The goal of the seller is to maximize the total expected payoff over $T$ customers.

-\cite{mnlucb} consider the MNL-bandit problem in a setting where the attraction parameters are stationary and give a UCB algorithm that achieves a regret of $\Tilde{O}(\sqrt{NT})$.
+MNL-Bandit is a well studied problem. \cite{mnlucb} consider the MNL-bandit problem in a setting where the attraction parameters are stationary and give a UCB algorithm that achieves a regret of $\Tilde{O}(\sqrt{NT})$.
 This is optimal up to logarithmic factors \citep{chen2017note}.
 In particular, they present an epoch based algorithm that allows estimation of the attraction parameters via sampling; thereby, overcoming the challenge of a non-linear expected payoff function.

 In many applications however, the MNL parameters $\omega_1, \dots, \omega_N$ change over the horizon of interest.
 In online retailing for instance, the attraction parameters of the products typically vary over the selling horizon.
 Motivated by these settings, we study in this paper the MNL-Bandit problem under non-stationary parameters.
 In particular, we consider an adversarial model of non-stationarity where the attraction parameters are chosen adversarially, and develop an online learning algorithm minimizing the worst-case {\em dynamic regret} of the decision maker (the gap between the total recovered payoff and the total payoff from taking the optimal action at each time step).
 We give regret bounds that are in function of the number of changes (or switches) in the attraction parameters, and of a variation parameter characterizing the total amount of change in the attraction parameters.
-This follows a series of works on reinforcement learning problems in non-stationary environments where a similar model of non-stationarity is considered for a variety of learning problems including the multi-armed bandit problem \citep{auer2002nonstochastic,garivier2011upper,besbes2014stochastic,auer2019adaptively,wei2021non}, contextual bandits \citep{luo2018efficient,chen2019new}, linear bandits \citep{cheung2019learning,russac2019weighted,zhao2020simple} and more \citep{hazan2009efficient,yang2016tracking,russac2020algorithms,mao2020model,touati2020efficient,chen2021combinatorial}.
+This follows a series of works on reinforcement learning problems in non-stationary environments where a similar model of non-stationarity is considered for a variety of learning problems including the multi-armed bandit problem \citep{auer2002nonstochastic,garivier2011upper,besbes2014stochastic,auer2019adaptively,wei2021non}, contextual bandits \citep{luo2018efficient,chen2019new}, linear bandits \citep{cheung2019learning,russac2019weighted,zhao2020simple} and more \citep{hazan2009efficient,yang2016tracking,russac2020algorithms,mao2020model,touati2020efficient}.